Alexvz2/Slack-to-Jenkins-Bot/README.md

 # Slack-to-Jenkins-Bot
-A Salck bot witht he functionality to notify and control Jenkins builds.
+A Slack bot witht he functionality to notify and control Jenkins builds.